JINXER000/GIE-mapping/README.md

 Developing

 ### Virtual fence
-Revise the prebuilt map in parameters.h.
-Note that obsbbx_ll and obsbbx_ur are the lower-left corner and upper-right corner of the flyable region.
+Revise the prebuilt map in ext_obsv.yaml.
+Note that pre_obs_bbx_ll and pre_obs_bbx_ur are the lower-left corner and upper-right corner of the flyable region.

 ### External observer:
 Publish a pointcloud in topic "forbid_reg_cloud".